lbruder/lbjScheme/README.md

    to be both powerful and simple, so the concepts you learn in the process of implementing Scheme change how you think about programming in general.

-## TODO

-As far as I'm aware (!), this is what's left to do to reach full R5RS
-compliance:

-* Some builtins break if other builtins are re-defined
-* Add (load) builtin (optional in R5RS)
-* Add more test cases, make all of them work
-* Add compiling evaluator, continuations, (dynamic-wind)
-* Add Scheme macros: define-syntax, let-syntax, letrec-syntax, syntax-rules